-G1 Queen Of The Turf Stakes winner Foxplay as well as G1 Railway Stakes winner Volpe Veloce are both from the first south hemisphere crop of Foxwedge, while his G1 Pretty Polly Stakes winner Urban Fox is from the first northern hemisphere crop, highlighting his international appeal.
+Highlighting his significant international appeal, Group 1 Queen Of The Turf Stakes winner Foxplay as well as Group 1 Railway Stakes winner Volpe Veloce are both from the first southern hemisphere crop of Foxwedge, while his Group 1 Pretty Polly Stakes winner Urban Fox is from the first northern hemisphere crop.

-With progeny earnings nearing $19 million, Foxwedge’s stakes winning progeny also include the G2 winner Noire as well as the G3 winner Alassio.
+With progeny earnings over $34 million, Foxwedge’s stakes winning progeny also include the Group 2 winners Noire and Alassio, and the speedy sprinting mare Villami.